 - Use the same street smarts you’d use on the subway in NYC.

 WIFI speed and reliability in the Dominican Republic totally depend on where you are.
 Santo Domingo and the bigger cities have some of the fastest and most reliable internet connections.
-In other parts of the country, it totally depends on the local infrastructure.
-If this is important to you, call the owners of your accommodation and ask if they have opted for the fastest internet package.
+In other parts of the country, it depends on the local infrastructure.
+Even resorts can have horribly slow internet.
+So if having fast internet is important to you, call the owners of your accommodation ahead of time and ask if they have opted for the fastest internet package.

-If you’ve read our article on the Best Dominican Republic Beaches, then chances are you already have Cabarete down on your list of places to be in the Dominican Republic!
+Cabarete is heaven.
 This wellness community focuses on watersports, healthy eating, and beach life.
-Here you can learn to surf, go horseback riding, meet a community of locals + immigrants from around the world.
+Here you can learn to surf, go horseback riding, and meet a community of locals + immigrants from around the world.
 There are also several day trips you can take from Cabarete.

 Located in the mountains of the Cibao region, Jarabacoa is gaining popularity with travelers for its plethora of ecotourism and relaxing wellness opportunities.
 You can hike to the highest point in the Caribbean, go horseback riding, white water rafting, visit Dominican waterfalls, and tons more.
 Stay at the Gran Jimenoa hotel!